Legal information: UK Visas and Immigration (UKVI)

-The UK Borders Act 2007 allows HMRC and UK Borders Agency (UKBA) to exchange certain information.
-Claimant Compliance Officers may make a request for information through the UKBA gateway for use in administering tax credits or child benefit (ChB), but only when the request has been authorised by a Senior Officer.
+The UK Borders Act 2007 allows HMRC and UK Visas and Immigration (UKVI) to exchange certain information.
+Claimant Compliance Officers may make a request for information through the UKVI gateway for use in administering tax credits or Child Benefit (ChB), but only when the request has been authorised by a Senior Officer.
 Information can only be requested to check and decide if the customer:

 - is present in the UK

 - has a right to reside in the UK

 Further information about residency and immigration can be found in TCTM02001 and TCTM02100.